 As part of that 24/7 monitoring, when users are not on the move the device measures heart-rate variability which it uses to calculate and measure stress levels.
 To make you worry-free, you get relaxing mindfulness experiences through deep-breathing sessions.
 A longer timeline of stress levels is accessible on the smartphone app.

 Garmin has started integrating its stress monitoring technology in its other fitness trackers and some sports watches.
-It has made its way into its smallest fitness band yet, the Vivosport and Vivoactive 3.
-The high-end Fenix 5 and Forerunner 935 smartwatches will also help keep you calm.
+It has made its way into its smallest fitness band yet, the Vivosport and Vivoactive 3 and 4.
+The high-end Fenix 6 and latest crop of Forerunner watches will also help keep you calm.

 When it comes to features, this is a timepiece that puts fitness first.
 It includes everything you would expect from a Fitbit device, along with capturing real-time stats on 20 different types of activities including swimming.
-And you’ll be able to keep tabs on all this in real-time on the gorgeous hi-res 300 by 300 pixel LCD touchscreen.
+And you’ll be able to keep tabs on all this in real-time on the gorgeous AMOLED touchscreen.
 Admittedly there is the lack of built-in GPS, but you are unlikely to notice this unless you are an avid runner.
 This also helps keep the price down.

 Of course, Versa also has Fitbit’s Relax feature, the exercise that squashes stress.
 The tracker recommends a personalized breathing pattern to maintain a quieter state of mind.
 This can be effective in the morning as you prepare for the day, prior to an important mid-day meeting or function, or in the evening as you wind down before bed.